silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/secrets/video-how-to-add-and-share-a-secret.md

 ---
-description: This video shows how to add a secret to Cerby with a file attachment and share it with other users in your workspace.
+description: "This video shows how to add a secret to Cerby with a file attachment and share it with other users in your workspace."
 intercom_id: 7321008
 ---